 Because this coverage is secondary, you might be better off paying for rentals with one of the best credit cards for car rentals instead.
 Personally, I pay for my rental cars with my Chase Sapphire Preferred Card because it comes with primary rental car insurance.

 When you pay for your entire common carrier fare (i.e. plane, train, ship, or bus) with your Amex Business Platinum you’ll have up to $500,000 in accidental death and dismemberment coverage while traveling.
 This coverage applies even when you pay for the travel with Amex Membership Rewards points.

-If you purchase an eligible item with your Amex Business Platinum you can get up to 2 years added to the original manufacturer’s warranty.
-This applies to warranties that are 5 years or less.
-If the original warranty is less than 2 years Amex will match it and if it’s between 2-5 years long Amex will add an additional 2 years to the original warranty.
+If you purchase an eligible item with your Amex Business Platinum you can get up to two years added to the original manufacturer’s warranty.
+This applies to warranties that are five years or less.
+If the original warranty is less than two years Amex will match it and if it’s between two to five years long Amex will add an additional two years to the original warranty.

 This perk will cover you for up to $10,000 per occurrence and $50,000 per account per calendar year.
 Shipping and handling costs will not be refunded.

 When you buy an eligible item with your Amex Business Platinum, you’ll get purchase protection for up to 120 days (90 days for New York residents) for accidental damage, theft, or if it’s lost.
 You can be reimbursed up to the amount you charged to your card or a maximum of $1,000 per occurrence and not more than $50,000 per account per calendar year.